rahul-gharat/dronahq-docs/docs/building-apps-concepts/pagination-in-tablegrid.md

 Make sure you have your connector configured.
 Go to the `table grid` control and from its `bind data > quick select > connector query`.

-Lets write our query here to perform pagination on data retriveal.
+Lets write our query here to perform pagination on data retrieval.

 Query: